anumodnair/docs/Corporate-Rewards-API.md

 #### How It Works

-The YouGotaGift.com API is an HTTP API, which can be called with simple HTTP GET/POST, and the result will be in JSON.
+The YouGotaGift.com API is a HTTP API, which can be called with simple HTTP GET/POST, and the result will be in JSON.

 #### API Endpoints